tehlastjuan/dot_server/README.md

 - [Rafi](https://github.com/rafi/.config.git)
 - [MariaSolOs](https://github.com/MariaSolOs/dotfiles.git)

-for their inspiration and knowledge (and sometimes raw code!).
+for their inspiration and knowledge (and raw code).

 ---

-Suggestions are welcome
+Suggestions are welcome!